ShubhamBharde/Namste-React/README.md

 ## How the build large project :-

 - Planning :

+  - before writing a code, you just plan how to build app skelton

-  - once you will planning then write a code is easy for you, so first build mock, wireframe .
+  - then writing a code is easy for you, so first build mock, wireframe.

 ## Note :-